-(1) Modules, course projects and examinations and practical phases that were completed at a postsecondary institution in Germany or abroad that are completed for comparable numbers of credits in comparable degree programmes will be credited on request, insofar as there are no significant differences between the knowledge and skills obtained and those to be obtained

-(2) Demonstrated competencies and skills that were obtained outside of the realm of post-secondary education are to be credited for up to half of the credits for the course of study in accord with Para.
-1.(3) Decisions concerning crediting performance in accord with Para.
-1 and 2 will be made by the responsible examination committee.
+- (1) Modules, coursework and examination work and practical phases, which were performed at a university in Germany or abroad, can be accredited on request, if there are no major differences between the skills and abilities acquired and those needing to be acquired. - (2) Demonstrated competencies and skills that were obtained outside of the realm of post-secondary education are to be credited for up to half of the credits for the course of study in accord with Para.
+1. - (3) The responsible examination committee makes any decisions about crediting and accrediting work in line with paragraphs 1 and 2. - (4) Crediting and accrediting skills and abilities normally takes place in line with competence.
+This can only be refused if major differences are discovered.
+The university is not obliged to provide reasons for any non-accreditation (cf. Lisbon Convention Article III). - (5) Differences are only considered significant if they endanger the achievement of the objectives of the course of study.

-(4) The recognition of knowledge, skills and competencies constitutes the normal case in crediting performance, if no significant differences are identified.
-The college must provide a justification in cases when it refuses recognition (c.f.
-Lissabon-Convention Art.
-III).

-(5) Differences are only considered significant if they endanger the achievement of the objectives of the course of study.
 Significant differences exist especially if

-- the results of instruction diverge considerably, - there are grave differences in the prerequisites for admission and/or - there are significant differences in the focuses or quality of the programmes of study.

-(6) Credits, course projects, examinations and practical phases that are completed at a university or equivalent institution of higher education outside of the Federal Republic of Germany, will be credited by the responsible Examination Committee on request, insofar as there is equivalence.
-Equivalence is established to the extent that there are no significant differences between the achieved and required educational outcomes and competencies.
-In this process, the equivalence agreements approved by the Conference of Ministers of Culture as well as the Conference of University and College Rectors as well as the agreements made in the frameworks of University and College Partnership Contracts must be observed.
-To the extent that there are no equivalence, the Central Office for Foreign Study must be consulted.

-(7) Crediting skills and competencies obtained outside of the realm of post-secondary education and their assignment to modules based on the documents provided by the applicant, the Examination Committee will, in specific cases, review the extent to which the documented abilities, skills and educational outcomes that were obtained outside of the ambit of universities or colleges are equivalent to those of individual modules in the degree programme.
+- · the results of instruction diverge considerably, - there are grave differences in the prerequisites for admission and/or - there are significant differences in the focuses or quality of the programmes of study. - (6) If coursework that has been performed abroad is accredited, the equivalence agreements approved by the Conference of Education Ministers and the Conference of University Rectors as well as arrangements that are part of university partnership agreements must be followed.
+If there are any doubts about whether a major difference exists, the Central Office for Foreign Education must be contacted. - (7) Crediting skills and competencies obtained outside of the realm of post-secondary education and their assignment to modules based on the documents provided by the applicant, the Examination Committee will, in specific cases, review the extent to which the documented abilities, skills and educational outcomes that were obtained outside of the ambit of universities or colleges are equivalent to those of individual modules in the degree programme.
 The Department Examination Rules can make more specific provisions.
-For homogenous groups of applicants, crediting can be done in flat rate units.

-(8) Crediting skills and abilities can also be done in the form of a placement examination.
-The individual candidate's knowledge will be evaluated with the goal of placing the candidate in a higher semester in the degree programme.
-The examination committee uses the module descriptions of the modules being credited as a basis for establishing the form which the examination is to take.
-Which modules are to be credited is also determined on the basis of the completed placement examination.

-(9) If completed coursework and exams are credited, the grades and the credits - to the extent that the grading and credit systems are comparable - will be accepted and included in the calculation of the overall grade.
-In the case of non-comparable grading systems converting the grade is unnecessary, the notation 'Passed' will be recorded.
-The credit can be identified in the transcript.
+For homogenous groups of applicants, crediting can be done in flat rate units. - (8) Any accreditation of skills and abilities can also take place through an entrance examination.
+The candidate's individual knowledge is tested with the aim of enabling the candidate to move to a higher semester.
+The examining board determines the type of examination on the basis of module descriptions for the modules needing to be accredited.
+It also decides which modules should be accredited if the entrance examination has been passed. - (9) If coursework and examination work are accredited, the grades and credits if the grading and credit systems are comparable must be taken over and included when calculating the overall grade.
+If the grade systems are not comparable and it is not possible to convert the grade, the grade "passed" is awarded.
+It is possible to note on the certificates where accreditation has been used.